pawelp0499/football-prediction-model/README.md

-# Multinomial-LR-Model-to-predict-football-outcomes
+# Multinomial Logistic Regression Model to predict football outcomes
 **[In Progress]** Multinomial logistic regression model for predicting the outcomes of football matches developed in R

+###Purpose of Project

 **The main goal of project is presenting usability of Machine Learning Model based on Multinomial Logistic Regression for predicting the results of football matches (the English Premier League was used as an example).
 Script presents the process of data exploring and cleansing, model building and evaluation and practical use to predict the outcomes of future football matches.**

 🔸 Source CSV files come from the site https://www.football-data.co.uk/

-**Description of used variables:**
+###Description of used variables

 ◾ Date - Match date (dd/mm/yy format)